-You may have heard the story about the Holmes county man who woke up in a body bag at a funeral home; today we've learned more about 78-year-old Walter Williams.
+You may remember the story of the Holmes county man who woke up in a body bag at a funeral home; today we've received confirmation that 78-year-old Walter Williams has died.

-Mr. Williams, who lives in Lexington, was pronounced dead on around 9 Wednesday night.
+Mr. Williams, who lived in Lexington, was pronounced dead on the morning of February 26.
 The coroner could reportedly not find a pulse.

 His daughter Gracie said, "He stopped breathing, the coroner pronounced him dead, and my brothers helped the coroner put him in the "bag"."